ijonglin/teclast-f5-ubuntu-finalizer/README.md

 TODO: Create a single Makefile to drive all the modifications on a given system

 ### BIOS Settings (/bios)

+With new upstream kernel fix, the Bios settings are *no longer* required to be set in any special way to ensure sleep will work now.
+The default settings from BIOS screen or caused by battery drain will work just fine.

 Quick Notes: Key bios setting are:

 * Choose the optimized defaults to set baseline settings.